bowlercbtlabs/Ansible-GNS3-Lab-Setup-part-2-Ansible-Install-and-Simple-Playbook-Execution-/README.md

 - "cisco_routers" is the group name that we will call inside our playbook creation later
 - R1 is the alias for the host with IP address 192.168.158.200
 - "cisco_routers:vars" is the group variables that we can use to tell ansible to use these credentials for all the devices inside the "cisco_routers" group.
 This helps further simplify our files by getting rid of repetative data entry.
+- ansible_network_os - set to match your network platform you are communicating with
+- ansible_user - the user account used to login to the host
+- ansible_password - the password used to loing to the target host
+- ansible_connection - the protocol/port used to connect to the target host

+10) Power on the devices inside GNS3 now

-10) verify the inventory file with the following command:
+12) verify the inventory file with the following command:

 ansible-inventory --list